Cubs vs. Giants Player Props Betting Odds

-Cody Bellinger and Wilmer Flores are two of the top players with prop bets on the table when the Chicago Cubs and the San Francisco Giants play at Wrigley Field on Monday (first pitch at 2:20 PM ET).
+Player props can be found for Cody Bellinger and Wilmer Flores, among others, when the Chicago Cubs host the San Francisco Giants at Wrigley Field on Tuesday at 7:40 PM ET.

 Bet on this matchup or its props with BetMGM!